 Georgia

-Georgia’s third NAP is preceded by two other NAPs, adopted in 2012 and 2016 and implemented for the period of 2012-2015 and 2016-2017, respectively.
+Georgia’s fourth NAP is preceded by three other NAPs, implemented for the period of 2012-2015, 2016-2017, and 2018-2020, respectively.
 Georgia’s first NAP forms part of broader national efforts to mainstream gender and was developed following the adoption of the Law on Gender Equality in 2010, and the establishment of the Council for Gender Equality.
-Working at the national level to the grassroots level and in cooperation with international donors and UN agencies, women’s organizations have been instrumental in the development and implementation of the NAP in Georgia.
-The country’s three NAPs are similar in structure and level of detail, with each NAP consisting solely of an implementation matrix that includes goals, outputs, indicators, responsible party, and timeline.
-The second and third NAPs also have a preface that provides a brief overview of the implementation of previous NAPs as well as participatory drafting processes of NAPs.
+Working at the national level to the grassroots level and in cooperation with international donors and UN agencies, the NAP says that women’s organizations have been instrumental in the development and implementation of the NAP in Georgia.
+The country’s four NAPs are similar in structure and level of detail.
+Each NAP is primarily an implementation matrix that includes goals, outputs, indicators, responsible party, and timeline.
+The second and third NAPs also include a preface that provides a brief overview of the implementation of previous NAPs as well as participatory drafting processes of NAPs.
+The fourth NAP expands on former iterations and includes a ‘situation analysis’ that outlines and identifies existing challenges relating to the protection of women’s social and economic rights and their meaningful participation in peace and security processes (p.7).

 Georgia gained independence from the Soviet Union in 1991.
-The country has been experiencing ethnic tension since its founding, including the Abkhazia War (1992-1993) and the Russo-Georgian War (2008), and involving separatist movements in Abkhazia and South Ossetia, both of which have become breakaway regions.
-Despite the fact that women have been mostly excluded from peace processes involving these conflicts, they have continued to demand a seat at the peace table as well as carrying out work with women impacted by conflicts on the ground, including internally displaced women and girls.
-In 2008, a group of women founded the Movement of Women for Peace and Security, with the goal to increase women’s participation in peacebuilding and decision-making processes.
-Nevertheless, women human rights defenders continue to carry out their work under increasingly precarious conditions in Georgia.
+Since then, the country has experienced multiple periods of conflict, including the Abkhazia War (1992-1993) and the Russo-Georgian War (2008).
+Despite the fact that women have been mostly excluded from peace processes involving these conflicts, women-led groups and CSOs have continued to work with women impacted directly by the violence, including internally displaced women and girls.
+They have also consistently advocated for their inclusion in peacebuilding initiatives.

 CEDAW